Here's How Your Trade Darden Restaurants Inc. (DRI) Aggressively Right Now

 MKM Partners gave a rating of “Neutral” to DRI, setting the target price at $160 in the report published on March 16th of the current year.

-During the last 5 trading sessions, DRI fell by -0.42%, which changed the moving average for the period of 200-days by +39.04% in comparison to the 20-day moving average, which settled at $144.96.
-In addition, Darden Restaurants Inc. saw 21.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DRI rose by +5.39%, which changed the moving average for the period of 200-days by +44.62% in comparison to the 20-day moving average, which settled at $145.74.
+In addition, Darden Restaurants Inc. saw 25.51% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading